about to (do something)

 - please, hurry, go faster

-"Come on, I only have a few minutes before I must go."
+only have a few minutes before I must go."

 "Come on, stop doing that."